geseib/awsnetworkshop/website/content/40-Connect/45-Juniper/60-EXTRA - ECMP.md

     root#
     ```

-1. Once in Configuration mode _note: you should see (config)# prompt_, paste Select all text (ctrl-v on pc/command-v on mac) in the text from the outputfile created in step 4.
+1. Once in Configuration mode _note: you should see (config)# prompt_, paste Select all text (ctrl-v on pc/command-v on mac) in the text from the output file created in step 4.
 This will slowly paste in the configuration file.

 1. At the root# prompt, type **commit** and press enter, type **exit** and press enter.